aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 replace the `S3Origin` construct (now deprecated) with `S3BucketOrigin.withOriginAccessControl()` which automatically creates and sets up a OAC for you.
 The OAI will be deleted as part of the stack update.
-The logical IDs of the resources managed by the stack (i.e. distribution, bucket) will be unchanged.
+This migration will not cause resource replacement.
 Run `cdk diff` before deploying to verify the changes to your stack.

 Existing setup using OAI and `S3Origin`: